-Program 2018-19 2019-20 2020-21 2021-22 National Supply and Funding Negotiate the 4th Output Based Funding Model (OBFM) with the Blood Service Implement the 4th OBFM with the Blood Service Implement the 4th OBFM with the Blood Service Set the agenda for the development of key parameters that underpin the fifth OBFM Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Immunoglobulin Governance Implement the new Immunoglobulin Governance National Policy Monitor and review the Immunoglobulin Governance National Policy Monitor and review the Immunoglobulin Governance National Policy Monitor and review the Immunoglobulin Governance National Policy Support special purpose health technology assessment reviews of selected immunoglobulin conditions Support special purpose health technology assessment reviews of selected immunoglobulin conditions Support special purpose health technology assessment reviews of selected immunoglobulin conditions Support special purpose health technology assessment reviews of selected immunoglobulin conditions National Risk Assessment and Management Strategies in place to improve the management of strategic product supply risks to the Australian blood sector Update the Review of Risk Management in the Blood Sector Implement any amendment to the updated Review of Risk Management in the Blood Sector Implement any amendment to the updated Review of Risk Management in the Blood Sector
+Program 2017-18 2018-19 2019-20 2020-21 National Supply and Funding Set the agenda for the development of key parameters that underpin the fourth Australian Red Cross Blood Service Output Based Funding Model (OBFM) Negotiate the 4th OBFM with the Blood Service Negotiate the 4th OBFM with the Blood Service Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Support the development of JBC proposals to integrate blood arrangements into wider health sector reform Immunoglobulin Governance Review the National Policy: Access to Government Funded Immunoglobulin Products in Australia to align with revised access arrangements Implement the new Immunoglobulin Governance National Policy Implement the new Immunoglobulin Governance National Policy National Risk Assessment and Management Strategies in place to improve the management of strategic product supply risks to the Australian blood sector Strategies in place to improve the management of strategic product supply risks to the Australian blood sector Update the Review of Risk Management in the Blood Sector Implement any amendment to the updated Review of Risk Management in the Blood Sector

-- OBFM in place. - Advice provided.
+- OBFM in place.

+- Advice provided.

+- Revised Criteria (Version 3) for the appropriate use of Ig completed.